yonibc/yad2cellular/README.md

 - Keeps the back stack consistent
 - Simplifies shared elements (like bottom navigation or headers)
 - Makes global transitions and animations easier

-#### ✅ Lifecycle Management

-Fragments integrate well with `ViewModel`, `LiveData`, and lifecycle-aware components.
-It lets us scope view models to a navigation graph or activity.

 #### ✅ UI Reusability